hotosm/hotosm-website/sites/all/modules/libraries/tests/libraries/example/README.txt

   place the following text on the page:
   "If this text shows up, no JavaScript test file was loaded."
   This text is replaced via JavaScript by a text of the form:
-  "If this text shows up, [[file] was loaded successfully."
+  "If this text shows up, [file] was loaded successfully."
   [file] is either 'example_1.js', 'example_2.js', 'example_3.js',
-  'example_4.js' or 'libraries_test.js'.
+  'example_4.js' or 'libraries_test_module.js'.
 If you have SimpleTest's verbose mode enabled and see the above text in one of the debug pages, the noted JavaScript file was loaded successfully.
 - CSS: The filenames of the CSS files are asserted to be in the raw HTML via SimpleTest.
 Since the filename could appear, for instance, in an error message, this is not very robust.
 Explicit testing of CSS, though, is not yet